RaeJ/HabitFormationDevice/README.md

 char mode = subtle;
 ```
-Simply change `subtle` to `mediocre` or `intensive` depending on what you want.
+Simply change `mode =` depending on what you want.
 Then re-upload the code to the Feather HUZZAH

 ## Internet Access